 Nowadays it seems mandatory to have a multitude of social media platforms.
-Striving to get quality content, we can often forget what we look like!
+Striving to get quality content, we can often forget what we look like.
 To save customer confusion and sustain a strong brand image, a consistent visual style needs to move fluidly over all platforms.
-In this post, we look at the what makes a strong Facebook brand identity.
+In this post, we look at what makes a strong Facebook brand identity.

-1 Get inspired
+01. Get inspired

-2 It's all about the templates
+02. It's all about the templates

 Templates can save a lot of time and are an easy way to make unique content fit together.
 If you regularly post quotes, sales or specific campaigns, create a strong base template for each style of visual post.
-The team behind Finders Keepers are renowned for their strong branding, and it extends to the organisation's Facebook page.
-The example above shows how simple yet effective templates can be created by utilising borders and a signature font.
+The team behind Finders Keepers are renowned for their strong branding, and it extends to the organization's Facebook page.
+The example above shows how simple yet effective templates can be created by utilizing borders and a signature font.

 Images can also have a template — rounded edges, bordered — as long is it fits in with the 'feel' of your business.
-Customers will start to recognise your social media look and feel.
+Customers will start to recognize your social media look and feel.

-3 Know your font
+03. Know your font

 Font is another important one.
 Like your website and logo, you need to limit your fonts and use them for specific posts.
-The Facebook posts above by fashion brand Honest By, are a perfect example of using a strict hierarchy of type with a consistent layout.
+The Facebook posts above by fashion brand Undo Clothing, are a perfect example of using a strict hierarchy of type with a consistent layout.
 It looks clean, uncluttered and gives you the important stuff, all while staying on brand.
 What font will you use for sale posters?
 Quotes?
 Figure it out then stick with it!

-4 Claim it
+04. Claim it

 Watermarks and tags can be a nice subtle way to get repetition and consistency.
 Some people say it takes three times for people to see a logo to remember it, others say seven.
 If you can develop a tasteful way to incorporate your logo or catchphrase on an image it helps!
 In the corner or across the bottom are prime spots, but make sure it isn’t too big.